Yasmina1602/Registration-Form/README.md

 ### 🧾 Register Page
 ![Register Page](client/public/screenshots/register_validation.png)
 > New users can sign up using this form.
+User data is stored in a database, the password is hashed using bcrypt

 ---

 ### 🏠 Home Page
 ![Home Page](client/public/screenshots/home-page.png)
-> The default landing page after opening the application. log out
+> A token is issued after entering the application, to verify permission when navigating to other pages

 ---

 ### 🔑 Security
 ![Login Page](client/public/screenshots/login-validation.png)
-> The login page only allows existing users to access the home page.
+> If a user tries to access the site without permission, it redirects them to the /login page
+> client/src/pages/PrivateRoute.jsx

+import { Navigate, Outlet } from "react-router-dom";

+const PrivateRoute = () => {
+   const token = localStorage.getItem("token");
+   return token ? <Outlet /> : <Navigate to="/login" replace />;
+};

+export default PrivateRoute;

 ---